romi/romi-robots-docs/docs/wip-peter/index.md

 ### Rcom Registry and Romi Camera app

-To install the software, you currently still have to compile the source code.
+To install the Romi software, you currently still have to compile the source code.
+We will try to build Debian packages in the future (any volonteers?).

 First, make sure you have the required dependencies.
 In a terminal run the following command to install the required tools and libraries: